Nong Samet Refugee Camp: Camp services

 The American Refugee Committee's Outpatient Dept. 1, Nong Samet, May 1984.

 Food distribution problems had been resolved by the aid agencies in 1980 and Nong Samet became a model camp for its organization and the quality of its health care services, which included a tuberculosis treatment program, established in spite of claims that the situation was still too unstable to permit long-term treatment.
 A 100-bed hospital with pediatrics, maternity and surgical facilities and two outpatient clinics were operated by the American Refugee Committee, which trained 150 Khmer medics, midwives, pharmacists and nurses.
 ARC also operated a traditional medicine clinic.

-Food and some water were provided by the World Food Program under the supervision of the United Nations Border Relief Operation (UNBRO).
+Food and some water were provided by the World Food Programme under the supervision of the United Nations Border Relief Operation (UNBRO).
 Deep wells also provided potable water for much of the camp.

 Other services fluctuated over the years, but in September 1983 supplementary feeding was being handled by Catholic Relief Services (CRS), sanitation and maternal-child health by World Concern, physical rehabilitation by Handicap International, and security by UNBRO.
 CRS also operated a mobile dental team and the Japan International Volunteer Center (JVC) provided a weekly X-ray service.